Customer Success Escalations Process

 -

 b.
 If posted, pin the opening message to the channel, so that it is easily available for everyone.
-Also add the escalation tracker doc as a SLACK channel bookmark along
+Also add the escalation case link as a SLACK channel bookmark.

-If a Critical or High-Level escalation has been created, CSMs should create an escalation document using the Escalation Tracker Template (internal GitLab access only).
+If a Critical or High-Level escalation has been created, CSMs should create an escalation case in Salesforce.
+Steps for opening the case:

 Internal Standup Cadence

-Set up and document an internal standup cadence series while the escalation is running and put the details in the tracker doc
+Set up and document an internal standup cadence series while the escalation is running and put the details in the escalation case.

-- At least the major stakeholders from each team involved in the escalation should be invited directly in the calendar invite.
+- Major stakeholders from each team involved in the escalation should be invited directly to any calendar invite.

-- Tip: 10min before each standup, post the link to the escalation doc with a note that the standup will happen at the scheduled time.
+- Tip: 10min before each standup, post the link to the escalation case and customer notes doc with a note that the standup will happen at the scheduled time.
 You can also schedule & automate the message via SLACK.

-During the internal cadence, be sure to note any changes in exit criteria or DRI.
+During the internal cadence, be sure to note any changes in exit criteria or DRI and make those changes in the escalation case.

 Make sure you write down the initial ask & needs (to initially make progress) in this escalation, as clearly as possible and add a bookmark to it.
 You can link to it in the initial message within the escalation slack channel channel.
-As mentioned, be as specific as possible, as the GitLab exec / management team needs to understand what you are looking for to solve the escalation.
-For example:
+As mentioned, be as specific as possible, as the GitLab exec / management team needs to understand the escalation exit criteria.

 - Required skills (Remote EMEA Timezone)